 ‘But I don’t know him and I don’t know you!’
 Femi defended.

-‘Yet we are all here and supposed to be having fun and making friends.
+‘Yet we are all here and are supposed to be having fun and making friends.
 And he came to make friends with you but you treated him badly.
 And my Catechism teacher said mean boys go to hell.
 So I’m smacking you so that you do right and not go to hell; or what you are eating and being selfish with will choke you and kill you and then you’ll go to hell.’
 And then she sniffed at him and matched back to her parents.

-Young Femi remained shocked watching the girl’s supposed guardians questioning the girl and staring at him at intervals.
+Young Femi remained shocked watching the girl’s supposed guardians questioning her and staring at him at intervals.
 Then he looked at the remains of the sandwich in his hands and looked towards the direction Uche had retreated to.
 There, he found him being reprimanded by his mother and siblings.
 Uche covered his head in his knees and arms crying.
 Femi looked at his mat where more sandwiches and other snacks were covered in transparent big bowls.
 He felt bad and bent to take and wrap up some.
-He walked up to Uche’s family and apologized to Uche and to the rest of the family excusing his behaviour towards Uche’s attempt at friendship with him.
+He walked up to Uche’s family and apologized to Uche and to the rest of the family for his behaviour towards Uche’s attempt at friendship with him.

 The family welcomed him, and Uche, reluctant at first, gradually warmed up to him.>

 ‘… So, you see, you are good and from a good background and so had the instinct to do right until that day.
 I poisoned you with this bitterness that led to these decisions.
-This is why I am very sorry.’
+This is why I am very sorry’.

 ‘Is that what you were also trying to prevent with those boys in front of my house the day you came to tell me you were traveling out?
 Prevent another us?’
 Femi was at a loss with responding but, they both eventually chuckled at it.
 ‘That is a first; you couldn’t give an answer!’